sisovin/vite-react-mpos/README.md

 ---

 If you'd like, I can also add a deployment guide for Vercel, Netlify (frontend) + Render or Azure for the Node backend — tell me where you'd like to deploy.

+---

+## ⚙️ Deploying to Vercel

+- This repository includes a `vercel.json` that ensures Vercel installs devDependencies for the `frontend` package before building (so Vite and Tailwind are available during the production build).
+If you prefer not to commit `vercel.json`, configure Vercel Project Settings instead:

+  - Install command: `npm --prefix frontend install --include=dev`
+  - Build command: `npm --prefix frontend run build`
+  - Output directory: `frontend/dist`

+💡 Note: Vercel runs installs with NODE_ENV=production by default; adding `--include=dev` ensures build tools like Vite and plugins are installed and available during build.
 ````
 # Vite + React EShop (Example)